matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 ---
 Do you sense there are things you could be doing better with your chaplaincy business, but you don't quite know where to start?

-Or do you feel like you're heading in the right direction, but would like a fresh set of eyes to fine tune the ideas you've already developed?
+Or do you feel like you're heading in the right direction, but would like a fresh set of eyes to fine-tune the ideas you've already developed?

 High performers in any field typically have a coach or mentor.
 Likewise, whether you're starting a new chaplaincy organization or growing an existing business, hiring Steve Cook for an on-site consultation can be a cost-effective way to leverage his specialized knowledge.

-### Here's what's included when you Bring Steve to You:
+### Here's what's included when you purchase the Bring Steve to You package:

 ## 8-12 Hours of On-Site Consultation